zulip/zulip/help/quote-and-reply.md

 1. *(optional)* Delete any parts of the quoted message that you don't want to forward.

-1. If you are in a stream view, choose a destination topic by tapping the compose box and selecting an existing topic or typing a new topic name.
+1. If you are in a channel view, choose a destination topic by tapping the compose box and selecting an existing topic or typing a new topic name.

 1. Send your message.

 !!! tip ""
-    To forward a message to a different stream or direct message recipient, you will need to copy-paste the contents of the compose box.
+    To forward a message to a different channel or direct message recipient, you will need to copy-paste the contents of the compose box.

 {end_tabs}